LASP-UCL/Student-project-quickstart/README.md

-# Getting started for students
+# Getting started with your project
 The purpose of this document is to guide students to start their Machine Learning university project.
-It provides a set of tools to i) manage literature documents, ii) organise their code in GitHub, iii) write clear and reproducible code, iv) use the high performance computing infrastructure at UCL, and v) writing your report.
+It provides a set of tools to i) manage the literature, ii) organise the code in GitHub, iii) write clear and reproducible code, iv) use the high performance computing infrastructure at UCL, and v) writing the report.

 ---
 ### Requirements